bollu/ppsspp-help/input/index.md

 __Vertex Cache__

-This gives a performance boost when enabled
+This gives a performance boost when enabled as it skips few calculations on geometry, disable it if you see strange graphical glitches.
+Performance improvement will depend on game and GPU.
-[TODO - explain caching theory >_>" .
-This maybe futile...]

 __Low quality Spine / Bezier Curves__